Chapter One: Follow Your Gut

 "Gotcha.
 Thanks for helping me out.
 There's no way I could have gotten all three of these eggs back here without having to fight that rathian at some point," Amai said with a slight bow.

 Alistair brushed it off.
 "It's no problem.
-When I first started out as a rookie it was in a place called Moga Village.
+When I first started out as a rookie it was in a small fishing village.
 It's a thriving trade post now, but at the time I got there it was just a small fishing community and I didn't have the slightest idea of what I was doing.
 Everything I know now I learned entirely on my own.
 I might have avoided a brush with death several times if I'd had another hunter with me," she explained pausing for a moment to take another bite before saying, "Hunters will always repay a favor.
-That's just the way it is in this world so helping others out will almost always pay off for you in the end," she added and Amai's face fell slightly.
+That's just the way it is in this business so helping others out will almost always pay off for you in the end," she added and Amai's face fell slightly.

-"And here I thought you were helping me out of goodness of your heart," she said with a roll of her eyes.
+"And here I thought you were helping me out of goodness of your heart," she muttered under her breath.

 "So what about your armor and switch axe?
-I know azure rathalos don't live in any of the hunting grounds covered by Loc Lac and Alatreon is still pretty far above your current Hunter Rank," Amai asked and her eye drifted down to the large weapon resting in the short grass beside Alistair.
+Those look like pretty nice ranking stuff," Amai asked and her eye drifted down to the large weapon resting in the short grass beside Alistair.

 Alistair's jaw tightened visibly and she looked away before answering with, "They belonged to someone else.
 Someone close to me.
 I got their hunter inventory from the Guild after they died."
 Clearly it was a sore spot and Alistair stood up quickly and grabbed the two eggs before anymore questions could be asked.